A Phase II Trial of Avutometinib in Combination With Defactinib in Metastatic Diffuse Gastric Cancer

 HealthScout AI Analysis

-Goal: Evaluate whether the combination of avutometinib and defactinib improves disease control and survival, particularly 6‑month progression-free survival, in metastatic diffuse-type gastric cancer and to characterize safety.
+Goal: Evaluate whether the combination of avutometinib (RAF/MEK inhibitor) and defactinib (FAK inhibitor) improves progression-free survival and antitumor activity, and characterize safety in metastatic diffuse-type gastric cancer.

-Patients: Adults (≥18 years) with unresectable/metastatic gastric or gastroesophageal junction carcinoma of diffuse, poorly cohesive, signet ring cell, or mixed histology, or tumors harboring CDH1 and/or RHOA mutations.
-Patients must have received at least one prior line of platinum/fluoropyrimidine-based therapy, have ECOG 0–1, adequate organ function, measurable or evaluable disease per RECIST 1.1, and tumor amenable to fresh biopsy.
-Key exclusions include prior exposure to FAK, MEK, or KRAS inhibitors; significant cardiac, ocular, or skin disorders; active CNS disease requiring steroids; strong CYP/P-gp/BCRP modulators; and inability to swallow oral drugs.
+Patients: Adults (≥18) with unresectable/metastatic gastric or gastroesophageal junction carcinoma of diffuse, poorly cohesive, signet ring cell, or mixed histology; or tumors harboring pathogenic CDH1 and/or RHOA mutations irrespective of histology.
+Must have received at least one prior line for advanced disease including platinum and fluoropyrimidine, ECOG 0–1, adequate organ and cardiac function, measurable or evaluable disease per RECIST 1.1, and tumor amenable to fresh biopsy.
+Key exclusions include recent systemic therapy, prior FAK/MEK/KRAS-specific inhibitors, significant ocular disease (including RVO risk), uncontrolled cardiovascular disease, active CNS disease requiring steroids, active viral hepatitis or HIV requiring therapy, and significant drug–drug interaction risks (strong CYP3A4/2C9, P-gp, BCRP modulators).

 Outcomes: Primary: 6-month progression-free survival rate.
-Secondary: overall response rate (RECIST 1.1), median PFS, median overall survival, disease control rate, and duration of response.
+Secondary: overall response rate by RECIST 1.1, median PFS, median overall survival, disease control rate, and duration of response.
+Time-to-event endpoints measured from treatment start; imaging per RECIST 1.1.

 Eligibility More information